mitrikdev/mitrikdev/README.md

 ### Internal Operations Platforms (Manufacturing & Automation)

-Lead developer responsible for modernizing critical production workflows:
+Lead engineer responsible for modernizing critical production workflows:

 - Replaced legacy tools with React-based operational dashboards
 - Built Node/Express APIs integrating with industrial and data systems
+- Architected a high-availability, real-time manufacturing scheduling platform using WebSockets, delivering a calculated $8 million in cost savings by preventing losses from otherwise unsorted scrap material.
 - Improved reliability and traceability across manufacturing processes
 - Delivered systems used daily by engineering, operations, and lab teams
-- Created an extremely valuable scheduling and scrapping tool with high availability, saving the company an estimated $8 million

 *(Much of this work is proprietary, but I’m happy to discuss architecture and impact.)*

 ### Rift Mapper
 **https://league-mapper.vercel.app/**

-A small passion project of mine!
-If you like League of Legends, you'll get it.
+A small passion project of mine.
+If you play League of Legends, you’ll get it.

-If not, this is a play-mapping tool that I thought would exist when I wanted to explain wave and play dynamics to a friend.
+I wanted a simple way to map out wave states and explain play dynamics to a friend.
+I assumed a tool like this already existed.

-When I saw it didn't exist, I made it for myself!
+When I couldn’t find one, I built it myself.

 ---